drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Automated Construction Approach: Example

-The results of a de novo design is illustrated in the following browser.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/automated-construction-approach-example-d4140ada'><i class='fa fa-play' aria-hidden='true'></i></button>The results of a de novo design is illustrated in the following browser.
 The molecules were generated by construction algorithms based on the staurosporine-like pharmacophore model as shown in the view.
 *[pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.